Darian Hagan: Professional career

-After college, Hagan was drafted by the San Francisco 49ers in the ninth round of the 1992 NFL Draft, but never played for the team.
+After college, Hagan was drafted by the San Francisco 49ers in the ninth round of the 1992 NFL draft with the 242nd overall pick, but never played for the team.
 He played five years in the Canadian Football League for three teams: the Toronto Argonauts (1993–94), the Las Vegas Posse (1994), and the Edmonton Eskimos (1995–96).
 He mostly played as a defensive back and on special teams.

 Coaching career

 Before his last season, he graduated from Colorado with a bachelor's degree in sociology.
 When his professional football career ended, Hagan turned to jobs in marketing and then in coaching.
 He became the defensive technical intern in 2004 for Colorado.
 The following year, he was hired by Gary Barnett as an offensive assistant coach.
 In 2006, he was one of only two assistant coaches kept by new head coach Dan Hawkins as the running backs assistant coach where he coached through the 2022 season.

 On January 27, 2023, following the hiring of Deion Sanders as Colorado's new head football coach, Sanders announced he would be retaining Hagan, giving him the new title "Executive Director, Community Engagement & Outreach/Football Ambassador" Hagan, along with Director of Player Personnel Chandler Dorrell, were the only two members retained by Sanders from Colorado's 2022 staff.

+On December 5, 2023, Hagan announced he would be accepting the role of running backs coach at San Diego State University, following new head coach Sean Lewis, who had previously served at Colorado's offensive coordinator.